 We are talking serious flavor in this dish.
 Oh, and it’s vegetarian and gluten-free too so it’s great for a crowd!

-(You might also love this harvest quinoa salad that’s vegetarian and gluten-free and perfect for fall.)
+(You might also love this harvest quinoa salad that's vegetarian and gluten-free and perfect for fall.
+Or this Asian quinoa crunch salad that is loaded up with veggies.)

 Now, I’ve got some notes and substitutions coming up below on how to make Mediterranean quinoa salad.
 Just tryin’ to be helpful.